mayankgoel2005/SpreadsheetEngine_Rust_WebUI/README.md

 rustup target add wasm32-unknown-unknown make ext1
 ```
 We have run the web version on Port 8080 (localhost).
+This is because Port 80 requires root privileges.
-To change it to Port 80, you can modify the Makefile as follows:
+To change 8080 to Port 80, you can modify the Makefile as follows:
 Change
 ```sh
 	trunk serve --features wasm --open